 News Archive - 2019

 Hollywood Chinese at the Formosa offers a nostalgic, yet thought-provoking look into cinema’s fascination with the Chinese.
-Commissioned by the iconic Formosa Cafe, the exhibit highlights photos and lobby cards from Arthur Dong’s collection of movie memorabilia depicting the Chinese in American feature films.
-Opens June 28, 2019.
-Photo: Sue Hwang, LA Conservancy/1933 Group.
+Commissioned by the legendary Formosa Cafe in West Hollywood, the exhibit highlights photos and lobby cards from Arthur Dong’s collection of movie memorabilia depicting the Chinese in American feature films.
+Photo: LA Conservancy/1933 Group.

 We’ve signed with Angel City Press to publish our new book Hollywood Chinese!
 Since 1992, ACP has put out beautiful, iconic books about LA and Hollywood – pictured above are just a few – it’s going to be a thrill to join them soon.
 Click here for a sneak peek.